 2. It’s OK to take a break

 I recently took a few weeks off blogging and posting on Instagram as I just wasn’t feeling myself.
-After the inital feeling of guilt, I gave myself a good talking to and accepted that I just needed a break.
-Tom and I had just put our house up for sale and among looking for a new house, working full time and doing some freelance projects, I just didn’t have the energy to be creative online too.
-Instagram can sometimes feel like you are constantly trying to keep up and have to post every day otherwise followers will loose interest but I’ve learnt not to force it.
-Self care has become more important and if I can’t post every day I don’t put pressure on myself to do it.
+After the initial feeling of guilt, I gave myself a good talking to and accepted that I needed a break.
+Tom and I just put our house up for sale and among looking for a new house and working full time, I just didn’t have the energy to be creative online.
+Instagram can sometimes feel like you are constantly trying to keep up and have to post every day.
+But I’ve learnt not to force it.
+Self care has become more important and if I can’t post every day I don’t put pressure on myself to.

-Same goes to blogging, if a post doesn’t feel right, I wont post it just to stick to a schedule, I’ll wait until I’m in the right frame of mind to write quality content.
-I’ve learnt those who enjoy your blog will respect that more than a forced half hearted post that doesn’t feel genuine.
-I used to post twice a week and although I have ideas coming out my ears to fill those days, I exhausted myself trying to keep up with that schedule.
+Same goes to blogging, if a post doesn’t feel right, I wont post it just to stick to a schedule.
+I now wait until I’m in the right frame of mind to write quality content.
+I’ve learnt those who enjoy reading my blog will respect that more than something that doesn’t feel genuine.
+I used to post twice a week and although I have ideas coming out my ears to fill those days, I exhausted myself.
 Working 9-5 and trying to blog twice a week was hard for me.
 I have since been more flexible with myself and learnt that I don’t need to feel guilty for not posting that often.
 I’d rather have a post be quality and honest than feel forced just to meet a time frame.

 3. Blow your own trumpet

 Even now I’m constantly overwhelmed by the support from friends who say they have read my blog!
-I sometimes feel like I’m talking to myself on here but knowing others are enjoying what I make and write about pushes me to continue creating.
-I don’t think I’ll ever get used to compliments but I’ve learnt how to be proud of what I write and the feeling of knowing I’ve inspired my readers makes it all worth while.
+I sometimes feel like I’m talking to myself but knowing others are enjoying what I write about pushes me to continue creating.
+I don’t think I’ll ever get used to compliments but I’ve learnt how to be proud of what I write.
+The feeling of knowing I’ve inspired my readers makes it all worth while.

 4. Learn when to say no

-So four years has flown by and I’ve learnt a lot from having my very own slice of the online world but my biggest gain is confidence.
+So four years has flown by and I’ve learnt a lot from having my very own slice of the online world.
+But my biggest gain is confidence.
 When I started out I never predicted how much blogging would help me grow personally.
-From finding my own style to being proud of my skills, blogging has helped me grow in confidence in every aspect of my life and for that I am very grateful.
-For anyone considering starting a personal blog, I say go for it, be creative, be yourself and don’t be afraid to shout about it.
+From finding my own style to being proud of my skills.
+Blogging has helped me grow in confidence in every aspect of my life for which I am very grateful.
+For anyone considering starting a personal blog, I say go for it!
+Be creative, be yourself and don’t be afraid to shout about it.